craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 Leb by a yellow kobold - Shuckster -, this

-#### Goblin Loyalists
+#### Goblin Squads
 Many Goblin of Kailkeep are loyal to the Kobolds, creating entertainment and material products for them.
-While these workers are respected as an integral part of Kailkeep's economy, they are still considered cannon-fodder to their Masters.
+While these workers are respected as an integral part of Kailkeep's economy, they are still considered cannon-fodder to their Masters - excepting these few with military intelligence whom they have equipped and formed into hit-squads.

 ###### 'Vulture Talons' Squad
 ###### 'Sneaking Mantis' Squad